 Pricing starts at $79, and new BuzzSumo users can try the service free for 30 days.

 DTC’s outreach department is a group of Cision power users.
-We use Cision and it’s database of more than one billion contacts to build and curate our contact lists, send targeted pitches, track success, and manage contacts.
+We use Cision more than any other online PR tool.
+Its database of more than one billion contacts to build and curate our contact lists, send targeted pitches, track success, and manage contacts.

 If that’s not enough, consider this: beyond list building and pitch distribution, the cloud-based communication software also includes social media management, monitoring, publishing, and reporting.
 In addition, Cision has partnered with PR Newswire to help users reach more than 3,000 newsrooms and 10,0000 websites in 170 countries worldwide.